 Proton VPN

-In the streaming category, we see that ExpressVPN does better than Proton VPN in all three areas of streaming: more streaming-capable servers, faster speeds, and more access to a wider selection of streaming services.
+However, Proton VPN does not unblock as many streaming services as ExpressVPN.
+All in all, in the streaming category, we see that ExpressVPN does better than Proton VPN in all three areas of streaming: more streaming-capable servers, faster speeds, and more access to a wider selection of streaming services.

 Torrenting with ExpressVPN and Proton VPN